Blochowiak/Projects-Portfolio/README.md

 ### Methods and Tools Used
 * Descriptive Statistics
   - Performed in Excel, from mean/median/mode to correlations between continuous and dichotomous variables.
+(Files available upon request).
 * Random variables
   - Simulated new data with random variables.
 * Distributions
   - Exponential and uniform distributions were utilized to simulate new data.
 * C# Programming
   - 15,000 simulations of each model were run using C#.
+(Executables available upon request).

 ## Skills
 * Technical writing